pranav-ust/cognates/README.md

 You need Python 3 and Numpy for this.

+## Datasets

+Currently this takes cognates from four languages:
+* Spanish
+* Portuguese
+* French
+* Italian

+You can find training, testing and lexicons in the `data` folder.

 ## Code explanations with notebooks

 You will need Python 3 to run the notebooks.